Kress Family Creative Pedagogy Grant

 - Proposals will be assessed on their merit, and particularly on their inventive and

-- Proposals from faculty who have not recently received FD grants will be considered more favorably than faculty who have recently been granted FD money.
+- Proposals from faculty who have not recently received faculty development grants will

 - Applications from faculty who have not filed completed reports and expense forms on

 - Applications from faculty who will not be under employment contract to Skidmore during